|Day 1||Arrive in Negombo||Negombo|

-Day 11: Galle
+Day 11: Drive to Galle

 The bustling provincial capital and administrative center of the south, Galle was Sri Lanka's first international commerce and trade center.
 The ancient port city is famous for Unawatuna Bay, a lovely cove protected by a reef.
 This Unesco World Heritage Site is a 36-hectare fortress built by the Portuguese in 1587 and reconstructed by the Dutch.
 The fort is majestically perched on a peninsula stretching into the sea.
 Even as the city of Galle modernizes, its remarkable collection of ancient structures transports visitors to another time.

-Day 12: Unawatuna
+Day 12: Travel to Unawatuna

-Day 13: Colombo
+Day 13: Drive to Colombo